makrai/notes/naseem2204-benchmark-mental-pretrained.md

 * health info on social media to enhance public health surveillance (PHS)
-  * identify possible outbreaks, forecast disease trends, monitor emergency cases, and ascertain disease awareness and response to official health correspondence Despite its potential, the technology is still in its early
+  * identify possible outbreaks, forecast disease trends, monitor emergency cases, and ascertain disease awareness and response to official health correspondence.
+Despite its potential, the technology is still in its early
-* pretrained language models (PLMs) have facilitated the development of several domain-specific PLMs and a variety of downstream applications.
-However, there
+* pretrained language models (PLMs) have facilitated the development of several domain-specific PLMs and a variety of downstream applications
   * no PLMs for social media tasks involving PHS
 * We present and release PHS-BERT, a transformer-based PLM, to identify tasks
   * compared and benchmarked the performance of PHS-BERT on 25 datasets from